Hi there, I’m Annie:

-I’m a rain enthusiast who splits my time between Seattle, WA and Glasgow, Scotland.
+I’m a rain enthusiast from the Pacific Northwest.
 A self-proclaimed nerd/geek, I’ve never been afraid of being different or liking things that I like.
 On the contrary, I’m fiercely passionate about making safe spaces for people to have open discussion and feel comfortable to be their true selves.

 I earned my MA in creative and critical writing while studying in the UK.
 For my BA, I double majored in creative writing and marketing and have a minor in English literature.

 When not watching anime, I can be found: spittin’ verses as a spoken word artist and performance poet, spelunking through new music finds and dancing hula in the kitchen while waiting for baked goods to finish.
 I have a firm belief that any day can be made better with a cup of tea, a good anime, and my cats: Zelda Sparrow and Linkynn Bayerd.